-"Bullying" means any written, verbal, graphic, or physical act that [a student or group of students exhibits toward other particular student(s) and the behavior causes mental or physical harm to the other student(s); and is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other student(s).] hurts, harms, humiliates or intimidates a student(s), including those with protected class statuses, that is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment.
-Bullying does not include isolated incidents of teasing, horseplay, argument or peer conflict.
+"Bullying" means any written, verbal, graphic, or physical act that [a student or group of students exhibits toward other particular student(s) and the behavior causes mental or physical harm to the other student(s); and is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment for the other student(s).] hurts, harms, humiliates or intimidates a student, including those with protected class statuses, that is sufficiently severe, persistent, or pervasive that it creates an intimidating, threatening, or abusive educational environment.

-"Burglary" means entering or remaining without school authorization in a building that is either owned or operated by the department [of education-]with intent to commit an offense against a person, or against school property or other property located at the school.
+"Burglary" means entering or remaining without school authorization in a building that is either owned or operated by the department [of education] with intent to commit an offense against a person, or against school property or other property located at the school.